BigNoid/script.skinshortcuts/resources/docs/advanced/Managing widgets.md

 To let the user select a widget, include button 312 in your [Management Dialog](../started/Management Dialog.md).

+You can also use the [Just Select](./Just Select.md#just-select-widgets) method to let the user select a widget and save its properties to skin strings.

 #### Let the user select additional widgets

 You may wish to let the user have more than one widget per menu item.
 In this case, set the window property `widgetID` to a unique identifier for your additional widget, then send a click to 312.